pobch/foobar-web/README.md

 The following are tasks that I've done.

-1. Responsive design: There are 2 layouts supported, Desktop layout and Mobile layout.
+1. **Responsive design**: There are 2 layouts supported, Desktop layout and Mobile layout.
 The breakpoint is 768px screen width.
 Any device which has its screen width below 768px is considered as a Mobile, otherwise it is considered as a Desktop.
-2. The navbar:
+2. **The navbar**

-   ***

    ![navbar-mobile](docs/navbar-mobile.png 'Navbar on Mobile layout')